Mediation: Don’t Sign Anything Without Your Attorney (2021)

 If the parties come to an understanding in mediation, the mediator will usually draft a document known as a “Memorandum of Understanding” or otherwise called a “MOU.”
 While a MOU lacks the detail and specificity of a full-blown, formal settlement agreement, it is recognized as a binding agreement if and only if it is signed by the parties.
 If parties want the benefit of independent advice of counsel before entering a binding and enforceable agreement, they must be careful not to sign a MOU.

-Recently, the New Jersey Appellate Division weighed in on this very subject in the case of Mathurin v.
-Mathurin.
-In Mathurin, the parties attempted to resolve amongst themselves issues related to the former marital home.
-After direct negotiations failed, the parties thereafter attended mediation whereby a MOU was prepared and signed only by the mediator.
-Although the Wife believed that the matter was resolved, the Husband did not.
-As a result, the Wife filed an application with the trial court to enforce the terms of the MOU.
+Recently, the New Jersey Appellate Division weighed in on this very subject in the case of Glowzenski v.
+Glowzenski.
+In Glowzenski, the parties attended mediation which resulted in the mediator preparing a MOU.
+The parties, with counsel present, signed the MOU.
+Although the Husband believed that the matter was resolved, the Wife did not.
+As a result, the Husband filed an application with the trial court to enforce the terms of the MOU.

-The lesson to be learned from Mathurin is that once a MOU is signed by the parties, the document becomes a binding agreement regardless of whether an attorney has reviewed the document.
+The lesson to be learned from Glowzenski is that once a MOU is signed by the parties, the document becomes a binding agreement.
+An MOU is not enforceable, however, if only the mediator signs the MOU.

 *John P. Paone, Jr., Esq. and John P. Paone, III, Esq. are divorce and family law attorneys with the Law Offices of Paone, Zaleski & Murphy, with offices in Red Bank and Woodbridge.